quicwg/ops-drafts/draft-ietf-quic-applicability.md

 The best way to obscure an encoding is to appear random to observers, which is most rigorously achieved with encryption.
-Even when encrypted a scheme could embed the length of the Connection ID in the Connection ID itself, instead remembering it, e.g. by using the first few bits to indicate a certain size of a well-known set of possible sizes with multiple values that are selected randomly to indicate the same size.
+Even when encrypted a scheme could embed the length of the Connection ID in the Connection ID itself, instead of remembering it, e.g. by using the first few bits to indicate a certain size of a well-known set of possible sizes with multiple values that are selected randomly to indicate the same size.